Scleral Lenses for Giant Papillary Conjunctivitis (GPC)

 Although the chances are much lower than in conventional contact lenses, giant papillary conjunctivitis may at times develop with scleral lenses due to potential lens surface debris buildup.
 For those with allergies, it is ideal to use a peroxide cleaning solution as it provides in-depth disinfection.

-Make sure to regularly visit to have your cornea monitored in order to prevent GPC from worsening or recurring.is dedicated to helping patients from the Lee's Summit, Lenexa, Greater Kansas City Area, Johnson County,and throughout Missouri enjoy great vision and comfort with scleral lenses.
+Make sure to regularly visit to have your cornea monitored in order to prevent GPC from worsening or recurring.Our practice serves patients from Lee's Summit, Lenexa, Greater Kansas City Area, and Johnson County, Missouri and surrounding communities.